7 Reasons to Choose a Certified Financial Planner for Your Long Term and Retirement Financial Planning

-The most obvious reason to choose a certified financial planner is confidence.
-While just about anyone could call themselves a financial advisor, only a CFP professional has met the standards required to earn that title.
+The most obvious reason to choose a cfp is confidence.
+While just about anyone could call themselves a financial advisor, only a certified financial planner professional has met the standards required to earn that title.

-And those standards are indeed rigorous, as you’ll see in a bit.
+And those certified financial planner board of standards are indeed rigorous, as you’ll see in a bit.